stories-with-dice/quartz_obsidian/content/Blog/Cthulhu Eternal (and Delta Green) - Motivation Rules v2.md

 - Value: Do what's best for her family 11
 - Goal: Make a name for herself as a street fighter 6
-- Passion: Take risks 3
+- Fear: A boring life of no risks 3
 - Goal: Continue her education 5
 - Value: Contribute to her neighborhood's community 6